Sustainable Art Challenge

 Bring along your friends and family to watch a night of sustainable fashion and see the Awards Ceremony for all competitions.

 Create a wearable art masterpiece from the pack of materials provided by the ReMaker Space and Envirohub.
 You MUST use at least 75% of this pack.
 You can also use “found” materials such as items that were otherwise considered trash or you bought from an op shop.
 The materials do not have to be soft materials, this can be anything you already own that could be transformed into wearable art.
 The only rule

 Curate, Style and upcycle an outfit from second hand clothing.
 Use your design eye to create an exciting, fresh and modern look out of rescued resources sourced from the the ReMaker Space, Tauranga.
 You can purchase other second hand accessories to compliment your look.

 Lock it in your diaries, spread the word, start making your creation(s)

-Entries will be judged on a combination of the following: Sustainability, Innovation, Creativity, Wearability, Stage Impact, Functionality.
+Indulge your creativity with a combination of the following: Sustainability, Innovation, Creativity, Wearability, Stage Impact, Functionality.

 Things to consider:

 Think about the impact you are making with the materials you take, taking seashells from the beach is removing a natural item from the environment which could have been a hermit crabs home.
 Rather if you took a bottle cap this is removing a bit of rubbish from the environment and also diverting it from landfill.